GIVING CHEERFULLY AND SACRIFICIALLY IS PART OF OUR WORSHIP

 A window will pop up, and at the bottom of it, it will give you the option to give with either credit/debit card or bank account.
 Please note there is a savings to the church if you choose to give using a checking account.
 To make adjustments or cancel a recurring gift, see our tips or contact the church office by e-mail or by calling 484-928-0560.

+You also have the option of giving stock to the building fund (also known as the Property Aquisition for the Advancement of the Kingdom, or PAAK fund) via the PCA Foundation.
 For an update on the building fund (also known as Property Acquisition for the Advancement of the Kingdom) visit our PAAK page.

 Below are some questions adapted from Redeemer Presbyterian Church's very helpful Stewardship Resource Page: